laabidihamza/Deep-Computer-Vision/README.md

 ### Style Transfer

 - **Neural Style Transfer**: An implementation of the neural style transfer algorithm using TensorFlow and Keras.

+## Data

+The datasets used in these projects are available online and are included in each project directory.
+You can also download the datasets directly from the [source website](https://www.kaggle.com/datasets/alexattia/the-simpsons-characters-dataset).

 ## Contributing